25 YEARS OF STUDENT EDUCATION AND COMMUNITY OUTREACH

 At the Telluride Jazz Adventure Academy students will have the chance to take their music skills to the next level with world renowned music-educator Caleb Chapman and his team at Caleb Chapman's Soundhouse.
 Students will spend their mornings with Chapman and his team studying jazz improv theory and articulation, followed by a group ensemble rehearsal and then a look at music history.
 Over his 20+ year career as a music educator Chapman has received a staggering amount awards of, including 45 DownBeat Magazine Awards, 25 Best of State Medals in his home state of Utah and more.
 He has helped his students earn well-over $1,000,000 in scholarships and many have gone on to become professional musicians.

 More than just music, the Chapman’s Soundhouse program teaches students skills that are applicable to any career path they choose.
-At the close of the Academy students will be able to show off their skills on the Telluride Jazz Festival’s Elks Park Stage and at other venues around town.
+At the close of the Academy students will be able to show off their skills on the Telluride Jazz Festival’s "Society Stage" at Elks Park and at other venues around town.
 The learning doesn't stop there, as Academy students are also invited to enjoy world-class music, artist workshops and more at the festival all weekend long.

 The Telluride Jazz Adventure Academy will also treat attending students to world-class adventure in the towering San Juan Mountains.
 Since 1980 the The Telluride Academy, a 501(c)3 non-profit organization, has offered kids and teens the opportunity to enjoy physical activity, creative learning, environmental stewardship, responsibility to others and positive life choices though through experiential education in Telluride’s vast mountain landscape.
 The Telluride Academy hosts 120 programs a summer.